orsenthil/senthil.learntosolveit.com-deploy/posts/2007/03/10/science-of-god.md

 .. category: Philosophy
 .. description: Exploring scientific theories about why humans are genetically predisposed to believe in God and how religious foundation has been essential for societies throughout history.

-Some time back, there was a story in Slashdot science section which dealt with "Human beings believing in God was necessary for adaptation, survival and reproduction".
+Some time back, there was a story in {{% wikipedia article="Slashdot" %}} science section which dealt with "Human beings believing in God was necessary for adaptation, survival and reproduction".
 This was a study of genetic theory about how humans came to believe in God.
 One of the scientists got curious at the fact (which surprised